entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - **Characters 687 and 689 in 'early gnathostome phylogeny dataset' are relative to this character.**

-> - Clement *et al.* (in review): "Forey (1998, char.
+> - Clement *et al.* (2024): "Forey (1998, char.
 106) defined two character-states to take into account the condition of scale ornament: ridges or tubercles (0) and rugose (1).
 Since most of the disparity among coelacanths comes from the presence or absence of ridges and tubercles, we used three character-states to describe these conditions.
 Only three taxa were coded as having rugose ornament (i.e., *Mawsonia*, *Axelrodichthys*, and *Guizhoucoelacanthus*) by Toriño *et al.* (2021, char.
 106).
 Mondéjar-Fernàndez *et al.* (2021, table 1) summarized the type of ornament on the exposed area of the external surface of the scales for numerous coelacanth species."

 > - The coding of *Qujingodus* is ?.

 265. Scale inner surface: without bumps (0), with bumps (1).
-> Clement *et al.* (in review), Character 265.
+> Clement *et al.* (2024), Character 265.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Cloutier (1996, fig. 17D) and Mondéjar-Fernàndez *et al.* (2021, fig. 2) figured and described the presence of small circular bumps on the inner surface of the scales of *Miguashaia bureaui*."
+> - Clement *et al.* (2024): "Cloutier (1996, fig. 17D) and Mondéjar-Fernàndez *et al.* (2021, fig. 2) figured and described the presence of small circular bumps on the inner surface of the scales of *Miguashaia bureaui*."

 > - The coding of *Qujingodus* is 1.